jgscott/ECO395M/exercises/exercises02.md

 Note: When measuring out-of-sample performance, there is _random variation_ due to the particular choice of data points that end up in your train/test split.
 Make sure your script addresses this by averaging the estimate of out-of-sample RMSE over many different random train/test splits, either randomly or by cross-validation.

-## Problem 3: Classification and retrospective sampling
+## Classification and retrospective sampling

 Consider the data in `german_credit.csv` on loan defaults from a German bank.
 The outcome variable of interest in this data set is `default`: a 0/1 indicator for whether a loan fell into default at some point before it was paid back to the bank.
 All other variables are features of the loan or borrower that might, in principle, help the bank predict whether a borrower is likely to default on a loan.